dijasila/GPAW/doc/documentation/custom_convergence.rst

 Example: fixed iterations
 -------------------------

-You can use this approach to tell the SCF cycle to run for a fixed number of iterations then stop.
+You can use this approach to tell the SCF cycle to run for a fixed number of iterations.
 To do this, set all the default criteria to :code:`np.inf` to turn them off, then use the :class:`~gpaw.scf.MinIter` class to set a minimum number of iterations.
 (Also be sure your :ref:`maxiter <manual_convergence>` keyword is set higher than this value!)
 For example, to run for exactly 10 iterations::